Fujitsu awarded Australia's first NABERS data center portfolio ratings

 Fujitsu Australia says it will continue working towards its 2020 goal of a 4.5 star average across its portfolio, in a commitment to energy conservation and sustainable business practices.

-“Fujitsu have been strong supporters of the NABERS Energy for data centres tool since its inception.
+“Fujitsu have been strong supporters of the NABERS Energy for data centers tool since its inception.
 This achievement is another significant statement that marks them as leaders in this industry.
 All digital companies should be looking to follow Fujitsu's lead if we're to reach our national sustainability targets,” says Tom Grosskopf, director of the Metro Branch at the NSW Office of Environment and Heritage.

 Fujitsu says it is also launching a customer program to bring clients into its energy efficiency movement.
 This means Fujitsu customers who choose providers with high NABERS Energy ratings will be supporting an efficient and resilient data center.